nurzhasj/neflix-mern/readme.md

- My pet project for learning MERN
+ My pet project for learning MERN.
+I am making this for my portfolio.